LLNL/axom/src/axom/primal/docs/sphinx/first_example.rst

 Here is a collection of introductory examples showing Primal primitives and operations.
-We will instantiate several geometric primitives as needed, perform geometric operations, and build the UniformGrid and BSPTree spatial index objects around them.
-These examples show representative overloads of each of the Primal operations (see the `API documentation <../../foo.html>`_ for more details).
+We will instantiate several geometric primitives as needed, perform geometric operations, and build the UniformGrid and BVHTree spatial index objects around them.
+These examples show representative overloads of each of the Primal operations (see the
+`API documentation <../../../doxygen/axom_doxygen/html/primaltop.html>`_
+for more details).

 Include header files for primitives (header files for operations will be shown next to code examples).